ModDota/moddota.github.io/_articles/scripting/precache-fixing-and-avoiding-issues.md

 Now all the models will load properly.

 Final note, some cosmetics you might want to use have their own particles and its hard to know their names.
 In the first gif (the one with the red crosses) I was missing the wing particle effect for fallenprincess_shoulders.
-If this is the case, you can also find the particles used by the cosmetic in its [item_game.txt](https://raw.githubusercontent.com/dotabuff/d2vpk/master/dota_pak01/scripts/items/items_game.txt) definition:
+If this is the case, you can also find the particles used by the cosmetic in its [`item_game.txt`](https://raw.githubusercontent.com/dotabuff/d2vpk/master/dota_pak01/scripts/items/items_game.txt) definition:

 <br />

-Now after adding that particle (which I just looked up on the Asset Browser and copied the path to the .vpcf), everything is displaying properly:
+Now after adding that particle (which I just looked up on the Asset Browser and copied the path to the `.vpcf`), everything is displaying properly:

 <Gfycat id="SphericalHonorableChevrotain" />

----